eddmann/eddmann.github.io/_posts/2021/2021-03-25-advent-of-code-2016-day-3-squares-with-three-sides.md

     return a + b > c
 ```

-To answer part one we can combine these two functions using list comprehension, and sum up the `True` values 🌟.
+To answer part one, we can combine these two functions using list comprehension and sum up the `True` values 🌟.

 ```python
 def part1(input):